GoosefleetEO/allianceauth/docs/installation/gunicorn.md

 ##### Number of workers

 By default Gunicorn will spawn only one worker.
-The number you set this to will depend on your own server environment, how many visitors you have etc. Gunicorn suggests between 2-4 workers per core.
-Really you could probably get away with 2-4 in total for most installs.
+The number you set this to will depend on your own server environment, how many visitors you have etc. Gunicorn suggests `(2 x $num_cores) + 1` for the number of workers.
+So for example if you have 2 cores you want 2 x 2 + 1 = 5 workers.
+See [here](https://docs.gunicorn.org/en/stable/design.html#how-many-workers) for the official discussion on this topic.

-Change it by adding `--workers=2` to the command.
+Change it by adding `--workers=5` to the command.

 ##### Running with a virtual environment